Voting groups sue over Florida congressional map

 The lawsuit names as defendants Secretary of State Laurel M. Lee, Attorney General Ashley Moody and the Republican leaders of the House and Senate, among others.
 Their offices did not immediately return emails seeking comment.

 DeSantis took the unusual step of vetoing the map drawn by the Legislature earlier this year and proposing his own, calling lawmakers back into the special session to approve it.
-Democrats say the map strongly favors the GOP and dismantles two traditionally Black districts.
+Democrats say the map strongly favors the GOP and would dismantles two districts currently held by Black members of congress.

 The governor’s office drew up a map it described as neutral on race and party affiliation, and which it said abided by both the state and federal constitutions.
 But even supporters have acknowledged that it is likely to draw legal challenges.